Defining Restaurant Management Software for the Foodservice Industry

 Some definitions are incredibly wide, and include the software required to manage everything in a food service organization like credit card processing, gift cards, guest Wi-Fi and rewards programs.
 Others narrow the definition to a point where it’s really only another term for a point of sale (POS) system.

 We don’t think either one of these definitions is correct.
 It’s true that "restaurant management" can include many different aspects of a food service business, but going down a rabbit hole of never-ending software solutions is not really helpful.
 It’s equally unhelpful to only restrict software solutions to one thing.

 This blog article will draw the line and create some clarity, building a case for what a restaurant management software solution should really mean to you and your business.

 Now, the POS, which belongs to the front of house (FOH) does play an important role in running a restaurant effectively, but it is the least common factor in the business.
 It’s something everyone must have since it handles incoming cash and credit card transactions and is often used to "clock-in" employee attendance for FOH operations.

-Your POS system integrates with your inventory and tells you important information like how much product you sold, your best and worst selling items on the menu, or if your business is growing.
+Your POS system integrates with your inventory management and tells you important information like how much product you sold, your best and worst selling items on the menu, or if your business is growing.
 And while this is certainly important, your system is really just telling you everything you need to know about your sales.
 It tells you nothing about your profitability.

 As a restaurant operator, you want to know if you’re scheduling your shifts correctly, or if you’re wasting too much food because of over-prepping.
 Are the stock levels you’re getting from your inventory management solution accurate?
 To answer these questions, you need more than a POS system.